 The Iran Sanctions Act (ISA) is one among many U.S. sanctions in place against Iran.
-However, it has attracted substantial attention because it authorizes penalties against foreign firms, and because many recent bills have proposed amending the Act to curtail additional types of activity, such as selling gasoline to Iran or associated shipping services.
-The parent countries of those firms have tended to object to sanctions such as ISA, even though these countries might share the U.S. goal of containing Iran.
-American firms are restricted from trading with or investing in Iran under separate U.S. measures.
+It has attracted substantial attention because it authorizes penalties against foreign firms, and because several bills pending in the 111th Congress propose amending the Act to curtail additional types of activity, such as selling gasoline to Iran or associated shipping services.
+In the past, the parent countries of such firms, many of which are incorporated in Europe, have tended to object to sanctions such as ISA, even though European countries generally share the U.S. goal of ensuring that Iran does not become a nuclear power.
+American firms are restricted from trading with or investing in Iran under separate U.S. executive measures.

-Originally called the Iran-Libya Sanctions Act (ILSA), it was enacted to complement other measures-particularly Executive Order 12959 of May 6, 1995, that banned U.S. trade with and investment in Iran-intended to deny Iran the resources to further its nuclear program and to support terrorist organizations such as Hizbollah, Hamas, and Palestine Islamic Jihad.
+Originally called the Iran and Libya Sanctions Act (ILSA), ISA was enacted to complement other measures-particularly Executive Order 12959 of May 6, 1995, that banned U.S. trade with and investment in Iran-intended to deny Iran the resources to further its nuclear program and to support terrorist organizations such as Hizbollah, Hamas, and Palestine Islamic Jihad.
 Iran's petroleum sector generates about 20% of Iran's GDP, but its onshore oil fields and oil industry infrastructure are aging and need substantial investment.
 Its large natural gas resources (940 trillion cubic feet, exceeded only by Russia) were undeveloped when ISA was first enacted.
 Iran has 136.3 billion barrels of proven oil reserves, the third largest after Saudi Arabia and Canada.